 When we have self-conscious thoughts, we’re usually worrying that other people will affirm the negative beliefs we already have about ourselves.

-For example, if you’re insecure and feeling self conscious about your weight, and you tell yourself that your weight relates to your self-worth, then if someone comments on your weight you’re likely to get very upset and even more self conscious.
+For example, if you’re insecure and feeling self-conscious about your weight, and you tell yourself that your weight relates to your self-worth, then if someone comments on your weight you’re likely to get very upset and become and even more self conscious person.

 Your negative thoughts about your weight create the belief that being even a little bit overweight is inherently bad.
 Your focus is ready to pick up on any cues to confirm your negative self-belief, as soon someone says anything about your weight.

 When such insecurities come up, try not to fight or suppress them, but you don’t have to fully accept them either.
 Imagine that the thought itself is ridiculous.

 Challenge your negative inner voice with a positive, supportive one.
 Understand that your inner critic is not your friend, is not the ‘truth’, and you don’t have to accept and believe everything it says.